 c) Predicts what might happen

-Spring was certainly happening in Turku this week.
+Spring was certainly happening in Turku this week.a) Describes what is happening

 On day one, we talked about types of theories.
 What is a variance theory, process theory, grand theory, middle-range theory, meta theory...
 And obviously the discussion did not end when the lesson hours ended at 4:30pm.